nuuuwan/news_lk3_data/README.md

 ### Worsening external deficit to improve fiscal deficit: Jumping from frying pan into the fire

 *2024-07-08 00:31:31* · [`dailyftlk`](https://www.ft.lk/columns/Worsening-external-deficit-to-improve-fiscal-deficit-Jumping-from-frying-pan-into-the-fire/4-763944) · `en`

+Are we taking the right measures to address the debt problem?

 After a disastrous handling of the economy during and in the immediate aftermath of COVID-19 in 2020 and 2021, the then President was unceremoniously (and possibly justifiably) removed from office.
 But is the economy on the right track since then?